HiagoACS/ClothingStore/Docs/Architecture.md

 - Services depend on interfaces (abstractions), not concrete implementations, following the **Dependency Inversion Principle (DIP)**.
 - Domain models are kept clean and focused on data and behavior, following the **Single Responsibility Principle (SRP)**.
 - Interface segregation is applied to keep interfaces specific and minimal.
+- The **OrderService** orchestrates payment processing and invokes the **InvoiceService** to generate the invoice after successful payment.

 ---